 Besides volume based pack, you can also choose unlimited plans from many ISPs like NTC’s ADSL.
 Worldlink offers 5Mbps Unlimited plan, Classic tech offers 1Mbps and 6 Mbps unlimited plan while Vianet and Subisu don’t seem to have a separate unlimited option.

 So which plan should you choose?
 Well, it depends on the requirements.
 To tell the truth, in my opinion, you do not have any choice, what companies are offering is merely an illusion of choices.
 Because, if you choose limited, your internet speed slows down after you reach the capped limit; whereas, if you choose the unlimited speed you will be subjected to FUP from the very beginning.
 Not to forget, the sharing ratio applies in both of the plans.

 The Fair Use Policy (FUP):

 The name Fair Use Policy looks like a good thing because according to ISPs, with FUP average Internet users will get justice; but do they?
 The policy started so that heavy users didn’t fill up the available bandwidth and hence, other average users on the network could get a better Internet experience.
-Which sounds cool if ISPs could keep pace with the growing Internet need.
+This sounds cool if ISPs could keep pace with the growing Internet need.

 The problem with FUP today is that the need of “average” users has increased today.
 A user according to ISP is one household.
 Now, think of it.
 A few years ago one household had one computer so Intenet bandwidth needed by a user would be low.
-However, today most of the households have more than one computer and also there are mobiles, tablets, smartTVs so “a user” uses more bandwidth than they used to .
+However, today most of the households have more than one computer and also there are mobiles, tablets, smartTVs so “a user” uses more bandwidth than they used to.
 In addition to this, the Internet no longer has only texts.
-An average user today needs to access multimedia files which consume more bandwidth.
-This means, the average user of the past has become a heavy user today.
+An average user today needs to access multimedia files that consume more bandwidth.
+This means the average user of the past has become a heavy user today.
 Thus, FUP results in slower Internet experience for everyone.

 The Sharing Ratio: